Notification Settings

 c.
 Host notification options: configure in which events to generate a notification.
 For this use case, the aim is to receive alerts when the Hosts register a DOWN status.
 To do so, select the checkbox corresponding to the option:

-Notify on DOWN host states
+Notify on DOWN host states.![]()

-.d.
+d.
 Host notification commands: select the

-Next, add a new time frame using the New Schedule button.
-Repeat the selection of the shortcut Working schedule, and finally, define a second period starting (Start Time) at 15:00 h. and ending (End time) at 18:00 h.
+Next, add a new time frame using the :guilabel:New Schedule button.
+Repeat the selection of the quick access :guilabel:Working schedule, and finally define a second period that starts at 15 hours (Start Hours Time) and 00 minutes (Start Minutes Time) and ends at 18 hours (End Hours Time) and 00 minutes (End Minutes Time).

-f.
+g.
 Service notification options: configure in which events to generate a notification.
 For this use case, the aim is to receive alerts when the Services register a DOWN status.
 To do so, select the checkbox corresponding to the option:

-Notify on CRITICAL service states
+Notify on CRITICAL service states.![]()

-.g.
+h.
 Service notification commands: select the

-command for the system to issue notifications via the Slack application.
+Slack_Servicescommand for the system to issue notifications via the Slack application.
 This option has been created in step: 1.
-Creation of a Notification Command.Finally, confirm the new notification path defined via the Create button.
+Creation of a Notification Command.![]()

 2.3 Display of the notification path

-is now available in the global listing of Notifications Ways.
+A new notification method called working time period is now available in the global listing of Notifications Ways.

 3. Associate the new notification channel to the Recipient Contact.